-General Guidelines [1, 2]
+General Guidelines (1,2)

-- Documentation should clearly reflect why the skills of a licensed chiropractor are needed/the care is medically necessary - All records (both digital and handwritten) must be legible: the ability of at least two people to read and understand the documents. - Each date of service must adequately identify the patient and include the treating chiropractor's signature and credentials.
-Each subsequent page must also contain; - o The patient's name or ID number - The subjective complaint(s) - Objective findings, assessment - Diagnosis, treatment/ancillary diagnostic studies performed - Any recommendations, instructions, or patient education - All chart entries must be dated with the month, day, and year - Handwritten records - Chronological order and in permanent ink with original signatures - Electronic entries - Use appropriate security and confidentiality provisions - Patient demographics include all of the following;
+- Documentation should clearly reflect why the skills of a licensed chiropractor are needed/the care is medically necessary - All records (both digital and handwritten) must be legible. - o the ability of at least two people to read and understand the documents. - Each date of service must adequately identify the patient and include the treating chiropractor's signature and credentials.
+Each subsequent page must also contain: - o The patient's name or ID number - The subjective complaint(s) - Objective findings, assessment - Diagnosis, treatment/ancillary diagnostic studies performed. - o Any recommendations, instructions, or patient education - All chart entries must be dated with the month, day, and year. - Handwritten records - o In chronological order and in permanent ink with original signatures - Electronic entries - Use appropriate security and confidentiality provisions. - Patient demographics including all of the following: - o Name - o Address - Telephone numbers (home and work)

-- Name

-- Address

-- Telephone numbers (home and work)

 - o Gender

 - Date of birth

-- Occupation
+- o Occupation

-- Marital status
+- o Marital status

 - Working diagnosis(es) or condition description similar to the appropriate ICD code

-- If the ICD code is not applicable/allowed, it must be documented and consistent with the associated findings
+- o If the ICD code is not applicable/allowed, it must be documented and consistent with the associated findings.

 - Reason for the encounter or referral (i.e., presenting complaint(s))

 - Services must be documented in accordance with Current Procedural Terminology (CPT®) coding criteria (e.g., location (body region), time component, etc.)

-- Adverse events associated with treatment should be recorded in the patient chart
+- Adverse events associated with treatment should be recorded in the patient chart.

 - Copies of

 - Relevant reports and correspondence with other skilled practitioners

 - Diagnostic studies

 - Laboratory findings

 - Consultations

-- Reports and correspondence related to treating chiropractor's diagnostic studies
+- o Reports and correspondence related to treating chiropractor's diagnostic studies

 - Laboratory findings

 - Consultations including

 - Rationale for the service

 - Rationale for consult and findings

 - Conclusions

 - Recommendations

 - Copy of discharge if patient has a current authorization with a different provider and is seeking services with a new provider

-- Treatment should not duplicate services provided in multiple settings
+- o Treatment should not duplicate services provided in multiple settings.

 - Appropriate consent forms should be included when applicable

-- A key or summary of terms when non-standard abbreviations are used
+- A key or summary of terms when non-standard abbreviations are used.

 - Any corrections to the patient's record must be made legibly in permanent ink (single line through the error), dated, and authenticated by the person making the correction(s)

 - Electronic documentation should include the appropriate mechanism indicating that a change was made without the deletion of the original record